doerfli/hacked/docs/privacy.md

 ## Logging

-The app stores limited logs through the Android Log service.
+The app stores limited technical logs through the Android Log service.
 These logs are stored within the Android device and never sent to an external system.

+If the app crashes, a crash report is sent to [Crashlytics](https://firebase.google.com/docs/crashlytics) for analysis.

+The app uses [Firebase analytics](https://firebase.google.com/docs/analytics) to track some key events (like account added, password checked, breach acknowledged, ...).
+In all cases no content data is sent to the analytics host, only the indication that the event happened is transmitted.
+This data is used to analyze how the app is being used.

 The _hibp-proxy_ stores only the bare minimum logs keep the service operational and combat malicious activity.
 This includes transient web server logs.